gradiuscypher/bitcraft-planner/README.md

 Crafting planner for Bitcraft Online

 # Working on
+- Get the skill names from JSON as well so that we can present them in the recipes
 - SQLA implementation, example alembic setup - basic models for recipe sharing
 - Group crafting planner, allow there to be an owner link and viewer links
+- Add item icons
+- Items (eg: pickaxe) don't have their use details (eg: power)

 # Backlog Sorted
 - Split files for API endpoints